 When payments are issued by your organization, you need to be able to track their progress.
 When was the invoice issued?
 When was the payment made?
 Has it cleared the bank account of your supplier?
 If your organization is still using paper records, it can be incredibly difficult to track payments throughout the entire process.
 Not to mention increasing the difficulty of sharing that information with suppliers and other individuals.

-Dealing with the challenges associated with manual accounts payable processes can feel like a nightmare.
+Dealing with the accounts payable problems associated with manual processes can feel like a nightmare.
 However, AP doesn’t have to be the most chaotic department in your business.
-By opting for automation, increasing visibility, and using solid digital systems you can significantly improve your entire accounts payable department.
+By opting for automation, increasing visibility, and using solid digital systems, you can significantly improve your entire accounts payable department.
 This makes it easy to see exactly where those vital funds are going and how they’re being processed and managed.